kirill-a-belov/golden_nonce/README.md

 Here is a graphs which shows average percentage of ratio of attempts to the maximum Nonce size.
 In other words it show how many attempts computer needed to find target Nonce in a range from zero to maximum Nonce size for each strategy.
+X axis shows Nonce maximum size for measurements.
+Y axis shows avg. percentage of successful Nonce finding.
 Lower value is better.

 ![\[graph\]](https://github.com/kirill-a-belov/golden_nonce/blob/master/1itr.jpeg)